Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 ## Ability Score Increase
 When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
 You can't raise any of your scores above 20.

-## Age
-Metamorphes reach adulthood in their late teens and live less than a century.

 ## Size
 Metamorphes vary widely in height and build, from barely 3 feet to well over 5 feet tall.
 Your size is Medium or Small.